nativescript-community/plugin-seed/README.md

 ### Modifying App_Resources

 You can add/overwrite files for each demo's `App_Resources` by adding the modifications to the `demo-snippets/App_Resources` directory.
 These files will be copied over to the correct location when a demo is ran.
 (Use `ns clean` before running a demo to force-sync the `App_Resources` directory).

+### Shared Assets

+There is the ability to share assets across all of the demos.
+Simply create a directory called `assets` in the `demo-snippets` directory and its contents will be copied into the built app and be available by using a `~/`.
+Look at Demo 2 for a simple example of this.

 ## Tools

 There is a linked submodule called `tools`.
 This contains utility scripts that can be ran on the plugin.